eclipse/microprofile-opentracing/README.md

 The @NoTrace annotation can only be applied to methods.
 The @NoTrace annotation overrides an @Trace annotation that was applied at the Class level.
 The @NoTrace annotation has no arguments

 ### Requirement 3.
 Provide direct programmatic access to opentracing.io API
-The configured Tracer object is accessed using the GlobalTracer utility class of the opentracing.io Java API.
+The configured Tracer object is accessed by injecting the Tracer class that has been configured for the environment.

 ```
-Tracer configuredTracer = io.opentracing.util.GlobalTracer.get();
+@Inject Tracer configuredTracer;
 ```

-The @Tracer annotation provides access to the configured Tracer object.

 Providing the Tracer object enables support for the more complex tracing requirements, such as when a Span is started in one method, and finished in another.